Ultimate 5-Day Florida Keys Roadtrip from Key Largo to Key West

 Stay at the Reefhouse Resort & Marina

 The former Key Largo Bay Marriott Beach Resort has been transformed into Reefhouse Resort & Marina, part of the Opal Collection resort portfolio, situated on 17 acres with views over Blackwater Sound.
 This 153-unit resort offers a variety of accommodations including traditional rooms and two-bedroom suites.
 Guests can enjoy amenities such as a private beach, marina, and dive shop.
 Additional features include the By the Bay Spa, a 24-hour fitness center, a pool with Flipper's Bar nearby, and Breezer’s Tiki Bar.
 Gus' Grille offers all-day dining in a waterfront setting with an outdoor covered patio.
 The resort provides 50,000 square feet of indoor and private outdoor event space, accommodating gatherings of up to 200 guests.
 For larger events, the on-site Key Largo Conference Center offers seating for 250 attendees.
+This hotel and vacation place in the Florida Keys offers the perfect base for your stay in Key Largo and is an ideal spot to relax and explore the rest of the Keys during your Florida Keys 5-day itinerary.

 Top Restaurants in Key Largo